 An on-site review of the proposed project may be conducted as necessary to verify information in the application.
-Upon completion of the feasibility and fundability review, applications will be evaluated and scored based on the following Selection Criteria.
+Upon completion of the feasibility and fundability review, applications will be evaluated and scored based on the Selection Criteria below.

 Community Distress